RupayonRoy/RupayonRoy/README.md

 - 👋 Hi, I’m @RupayonRoy
-- 👀 I’m interested in Coding
+- 👀 I’m interested in Coding and Data Science, AI/ML
-- 🌱 I’m currently learning Computer Science and Engineering
+- 🌱 Working as a Data Engineer @ TCS
-- 💞️ I’m looking to collaborate on small projects on Python or Java
+- 💞️ I’m looking to collaborate on small projects on Data Science
 - 📫 How to reach me ?
 Mail to : roy.rupayon@gmail.com

 <!---